Is Coffee Bad?

 “I don’t know.
 Maybe I’ll get decaf coffee and cut back on coffee altogether,” replied G, clearly thinking it through.

 I wish I could say she hasn’t had her morning coffee since.
 Not the case.
-But, I have noticed she’s only having one cup.
+But, I’ve noticed she’s only having one cup.

 And the after-school coffee drinks are much less frequent.